WeiHao3705/E-commerce_Online_Web_Based_System/README.md

    - Install `endroid/qr-code` (^6.0)
    - Install `stripe/stripe-php` (^19.1)
    - Install `setasign/fpdf` (^1.8)
+   - Install `robthree/twofactorauth` (^3.0) - For admin 2FA authentication

 4. **Verify Installation:**
    - Check if `vendor` folder exists in your project root
    - The `endroid/qr-code` package will be located at: `vendor/endroid/qr-code/`
    - The `stripe/stripe-php` package will be located at: `vendor/stripe/stripe-php/`
    - The `setasign/fpdf` package will be located at: `vendor/setasign/fpdf/`
+   - The `robthree/twofactorauth` package will be located at: `vendor/robthree/twofactorauth/`

 ## Project Structure